-Term Topic title(s) and overview Knowledge Skills Assessment Wider learning (Equality and diversity, SMSC, cultural capital) Autumn 1 E-Safety Students will know Students will be able to 1 .
-E-safety is a very important topic today as students spend lots of their time online.
-We will

-An introduction to the computer network at Etonbury, how to use it, and how to stay safe online.
-The rules of the school network and how to use it.
-How to stay safe online: Online safety, inappropriate content, oversharing, Social Media, Fake news, Cyberbullying, cyber security Use the school network, have a secure password, and access to their area.
-Demonstrate their ability to stay safe online, creating a presentation outlining the dangers and how to avoid them highlight the potential dangers that they may face and how to stay safe and avoid them.
-Autumn 2 Computer Programming 1 An introduction to text based computer programming using Small Basic.
-Students will create small programs using selection statements.
-Students will know What a variable is, and how they can be used to store data in a program.
-What a selection statement is, and how they can be used to control the flow of a program.
-Students will be able to Write simple algorithms in Small Basic using selection statements.
-How to create conditions which are used to decide what the computer does next.
-Students will be assessed on their final project which will be to create an interactive quiz program.
-Computer programming is a key skill in the world of IT today.
-This will be the student's first introduction to text based programming languages.
-Spring 1 Google project An introduction to word processing, spreadsheets, powerpoint and forms by using Google applications.
-They will complete various tasks for a theme park, including financial records, adverts and formal letters asking for additional funding.
+Term Topic title(s) and overview Knowledge Skills Assessment Wider learning (Equality and diversity, SMSC, cultural capital) Autumn 1 E-Safety An introduction to the computer network at Etonbury, how to use it, and how to stay safe online.
+Students will know The rules of the school network and how to use it.
+How to stay safe online: Social Media, Communicating Online, Stranger Danger, Cyberbullying Students will be able to Use the school network, have a secure password, and access to their area.
+Demonstrate their ability to stay safe online, creating a presentation outlining the dangers and how to avoid them The presentation they create will be assessed at the end of the topic E-safety is a very important topic today as students spend lots of their time online.
+We will highlight the potential dangers that they may face and how to stay safe and avoid them.
+Autumn 2 Word Processing An introduction to word processing using Google Docs.
+They will then create a yearbook using Microsoft Publisher.
+Looking at formatting documents for different audiences.
 Students will know How to correctly use the keyboard efficiently.
 How to format documents for different audiences, for example a formal letter.
-The basics of spreadsheets - completing simple calculations.
-Completing and editing slides.
 Students will be able to Use the keyboard efficiently.
-Format documents professionally within the Google applications.
-Create a feedback review form and peer review others work.
-Students will create a portfolio of work which will be assessed and reviewed.
-Students will need to create work in Google Docs, sheets, slides and forms throughout their time at Etonbury in all subjects.
+Format documents professionally in Google Docs and Microsoft Publisher.
+Students will create a yearbook as the final project which will form the end of unit assessment.
+Students will need to create work in Google Docs throughout their time at Etonbury in all subjects.
 This will improve their work across the curriculum.